 To help our government fight the funding of terrorism and money laundering activities, Federal law requires all financial institutions to obtain, verify and record information that identifies each person who opens an account.
 When you open an account, we will ask for your Name, Address, Date of Birth and other information that will allow us to identify you.
 We may also ask to see your driver's license or other identifying documents.

-While Founders Bank & Trust takes precautions to ensure the security of your online transactions, it is important for you to know that Federal Regulators have issued additional guidance in response to increased risks associated with online transactions.
+While Founders Bank & Trust, a division of Old National Bank, takes precautions to ensure the security of your online transactions, it is important for you to know that Federal Regulators have issued additional guidance in response to increased risks associated with online transactions.
 Rapidly growing organized criminal groups have become more specialized in financial fraud and have been successful in online account takeovers and fraudulent electronic funds transfers.
 The guidance is designed to ensure your online transactions are conducted in a safe and secure manner, in part by making you aware of the following information.

 - Founders Bank & Trust will never initiate emails or phone calls requesting customers to disclose or “verify” user name, password or other electronic banking credentials.

 - The following are some risk control mechanisms that customers should consider implementing as safeguards against Internet threats: